Introduction to working with DataFrames#

 Creating DataFrames from a dictionary of lists#

-Assume we did some image processing and have some results in available in a dictionary that contains lists of numbers:
+Assume we did some image processing and have some results available in a dictionary that contains lists of numbers:

 measurements = {